Updated Feb 19, 2026

 App stores play a critical role in enabling push notifications.
 Without publishing your app on the Apple App Store or Google Play Store, you miss out on access to essential services like APNs or FCM.
 These platforms provide the necessary security credentials, device tokens, and entitlements required for push notifications to function.

 Beyond that, Adalo takes care of ongoing tasks like automated permission handling and syncing across platforms.
-This means you can dedicate your time to crafting meaningful notifications - whether it’s re-engaging users, promoting new features, or driving urgent actions - without worrying about backend development.
+With unlimited database storage on paid plans and no usage-based charges, you can scale your notification strategy as your user base grows—without worrying about hitting limits or facing unexpected bills.
+This means you can dedicate your time to crafting meaningful notifications—whether it's re-engaging users, promoting new features, or driving urgent actions—without worrying about backend development or infrastructure costs.

 Related Blog Posts